ValeP314/il_torrione/README.md

 - __The landing page image__

   - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
-  - This section introduces the user to Love Running with an eye catching animation to grab their attention
+  - This section introduces the user to Il Torrione with an eye catching animation to grab their attention

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)

-- __Club Ethos Section__
+- __Description Section__

-  - The club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
+  - The Description section will allow the user to see the inside of Il Torrione, with a quick view of the different rooms.
-  - This user will see the value of signing up for the Love Running meetups.
-This should encourage the user to consider running as their form of exercise.
+  - This user will see the value of renting the premises, having the opportunity to see he main characteristics that the accommodation will offer..

 ![Club Ethos](https://github.com/lucyrush/readme-template/blob/master/media/love_running_ethos.png)